yangKJ/Color/README.md

 > Xcode 11+ is required to build [PixelColor](https://github.com/yangKJ/PixelColor) using Swift Package Manager.

-To integrate Harbeth into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:
+To integrate PixelColor into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:

 ```swift
 dependencies: [